basham/swit-workshop-impact/slides.md

 Actor → (Assumption) → Goal

 Notes:
 A deliverable will cause a desired impact toward achieving a goal.
-An actor will contribute toward achieving the goal.
+An actor (with agency, not necessarily a system) will contribute toward achieving the goal.

+Add fail-safes and redundancy.
+The more actors that can meaningfully contribute, the more likely no single actor can scuttle the goal.